How To Measure Mental Toughness

 Stress9 Mild

-This provides the sport psychologist or performance psychologist with incredible insight into how to assist this performer.
-For example, using the above made-up example.
-This athlete or performer clearly needs to prioritise how they manage their emotions during training as well as their everyday anxiety.
+Let me use the above made-up example to explain.
+This athlete or performer wants to prioritise how they manage their emotions during training as well as their everyday anxiety.

-Mental Health is screened for due to the inclusion of The Depression, Anxiety and Stress Scale (DASS-21) at the end of all our Mental Toughness Questionnaires.
-Due to the fact that 99% of our work is done 1-on-1 then we can work on both mental toughness and mental health at the same time without pretending they are the same thing!
+Due to the fact that 99% of our work is 1-on-1 then we can work on both mental toughness and mental health at the same time without pretending they are the same thing!

 Four Free Mental Toughness Questionnaires